WHAT REALLY HAPPENED THAT NIGHT

 Simply put, Victor came home late that night (drunk as a skunk) didn’t notice the murders and simply went to sleep.
 The next morning he woke up real late, went to the bathroom, cleaned himself up, put on clean cloths and only after that did he notice that something was wrong.

 In our opinion, this is exactly what actually happened.
 Let’s begin by looking over a sketch of the house. [see sketch above] Note that it shows only 3 bedrooms, however according to Zillow [17B] the property today has 4 bedrooms, and in all likelihood the house had been subdivided back then to also have 4 bedrooms.
 Additionally (given the family size and ages), in all likelihood Victor had been sharing this fourth bedroom with his older brother Anthony, who had the luck of having left for college a few weeks before the murders.
-Thus Victor would have had the whole thing to himself.
-And if he came in very late that night, it would have been real possible for him NOT to have noticed that anything was wrong.
+Thus, Victor would have had the whole thing to himself.
+And if he came in very late that night, it would have been really possible for him NOT to have noticed that anything was wrong.

 In addition, we should look at his activities the day/night just before the murders.
 By numerous accounts he had been on a moonshine run during that time -- essentially riding in the back or the front of a liquor truck making deliveries. ---- Obviously he had sampled some of his wares to a high degree.